aaronjoseph/DataScienceNotes/GCP/Cloud Functions.md

 - Cloud Functions is a completely serverless execution environment
+- This is used whenever there is a trigger
 - It is a Functions-as-a-Service
 	- It executes your code in response to events
 - Google scales resourcs as required